tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

-their own choreographic work; acquiring the broadest range of techniques and developing their own post-technique practices; scraping by and doing odd jobs on the side, producing small works, doing workshops and residencies and rarely reaching stability.
+their own choreographic work; acquiring the broadest range of techniques and developing their own post-technique practices; scraping by and doing odd jobs on the side, producing small works, doing workshops and residencies and rarely reaching professional stability.

 As a reflection of this a crisis of labor that is also crisis of dance, since the end of the 1990s the development of contemporary dance,